Becoming a Christian

 others who are as sincere as you are about seeking truth and knowing GOD more genuinely.

-Find people who you really click with and who are willing to befriend you and encourage you in your journey of faith without dominating or controlling you or taking over your life.
+Find people who you really click with and who are willing to encourage you in your journey of faith without playing the expert, dominating or controlling you, or taking over your life.

 There is no obligation to join a church.
 Deciding to follow Jesus and deciding to join a church are not the same thing.
-So don’t feel any unnecessary pressure to commit to a particular group or organisation, and don’t let yourself be pressured.
-In the New Testament we encounter people as well as followers of Jesus as groups and as individuals.
+So don’t feel any unnecessary pressure to commit to a particular group or organization, and don’t let yourself be pressured.
+In the New Testament we encounterfollowers of Jesus both as groups and as individuals.
 If you join a group, be careful not to let yourself fall into group-think.
 Never stop thinking for yourself.
 Always weigh carefully what others tell you and be ready to trust your own instincts.
 Don’t give away your personal sovreignty.
 (Only a cult will ask you to do that. )

 “Let us be concerned for one another to help one another to show love and to do good.
 Let us not give up the habit of meeting together…instead let us encourage one another…” (Hebrews 10.24-25)